 - Click OK.

 To save configuration changes made on the Barracuda CloudGen Firewall, click Send Changes and Activate.
-To save configuration changes made on the Barracuda Personal Firewall, use the option provided on the page, or click the Alt key, expand the Firewall menu, and select Save Configuration.
+To save configuration changes made on the Barracuda Personal Firewall, use the option provided on the page, or click the Alt key, expand the File menu, and select Save Configuration.